 Grace in the ordinary, brought to life.

-Using what God gives and I acquire (namely, pigment, paper, and liquid), I aim to portray the invisible and offer a fresh rendering of the visible world.
-Grace in the ordinary is brought to life in pastel, watercolor, and other media.
+Using what God gives and she acquires (namely, pigment, paper, and liquid), Lisa Marie Campo aims to portray the invisible and offer a fresh rendering of the visible world.
+Grace in the ordinary is brought to life in pastel, watercolor, and other media…with an acquired palette.

 “On Being” Soft pastel on UART paper Not for Sale